Charles Conder: Heidelberg School

 Conder was a fun-loving man who painted with an often humorous touch.
-While staying with Tom Roberts in his famous Grosvenor chambers studio, he painted A holiday at Mentone (1888), which shows men and women at the beach relaxing while clothed from head to foot–the men in suits and hats; the ladies in long, girdled dresses with boots and pretty hats.
+While staying with Tom Roberts in his famous Grosvenor Chambers studio, he painted A holiday at Mentone (1888), which shows men and women at the beach relaxing while clothed from head to foot–the men in suits and hats; the ladies in long, girdled dresses with boots and pretty hats.
 The man and woman at the front of the painting face away from each other, yet possibly are interested in each other, each watching the other from the corner of their eye.
 The mood is one of simple elegance and with a relaxed feel, as in the background people are strolling along the beach into the distance.
 The composition of the painting has possibly been borrowed from a work by Whistler in which a bridge similarly transects the picture.
-Conder among other painters such as Frederick McCubbin had been directly or indirectly influenced by Whistler.

-Europe

-Conder left Australia in 1890, and spent the rest of his life in Europe, mainly Britain, but visiting France on many occasions.
-His art was better received in Britain than in Paris.
-In 1892, Henri de Toulouse-Lautrec painted his portrait, this sketch is owned by the Aberdeen Art Gallery.
+During his Melbourne residence, Conder stayed with Roberts at his Grosvenor Chambers studio, then moved into Gordon Chambers with Streeton and Richardson.
+In March 1890, in the lead up to the Victorian Artists' Society's Winter exhibition, the trio staged a show at their Gordon Chambers studio, featuring Heidelberg and "up country" landscapes.